stash94/hacktoberfest2022/tutorial/README.md

 Chapter 1b.
 Exercises
 ---------------------

+- Add the required dependency back to `package.json`
-Referencing the CircleCI documentation linked in the *References* section, add a step to the `.circleci/config.yml` to automate dependency installation **in the cloud**.
+- Referencing the CircleCI documentation linked in the *References* section, add a step to the `.circleci/config.yml` to automate dependency installation **in the cloud**.

 Chapter 2a.
 Testing
 -------------------